ElektraInitiative/libelektra/doc/help/kdb-merge.md

 ## DESCRIPTION

-`kdb merge` can incorporate changes from two modified versions (our and their) into a common preceding version (base) of a key set.
+`kdb merge` can incorporate changes from two modified versions (`our` and `their`) into a common preceding version (base) of a key set.
 This lets you merge the sets of changes represented by the two newer key sets.
 This is called a three-way merge between key sets.<br>
 On success the resulting keyset will be saved to mergepath.<br>
 On unresolved conflicts nothing will be changed.<br>
-This tool currently exists alongside `kdb merge` until it is completely ready to supersede it.
-At this moment, merge will be renamed to merge.

 ## OPTIONS